-So many exciting, groundbreaking projects have been produced in the past few years, and it would be impossible to list them all, so we decided to focus on ten experiences we enjoyed at two film festivals we recently attended that included VR installations in their programs.
-Here are our favourite Virtual Reality projects from the 75th Venice Film Festival (2018) and this year’s Sundance Film Festival.
+So many exciting, groundbreaking VR and XR projects have been produced in the past few years, and it would be impossible to list them all, so we decided to focus on ten experiences we enjoyed at two film festivals we recently attended that included VR installations in their programs.
+Here are our favourite Virtual Reality projects from the 75th Venice Film Festival (2018) and the 2019 Sundance Film Festival.

 AUGMENTED REALITY: 360° FILM

 Endorsed by: Jane Goodall